Damir Urban: Early years

 Damir Urban was born on 19 September 1968 in Rijeka, Croatia, a city that is today well known for its rock scene, where he founded his first band La Bellona as the bassist and main songwriter.
 It is with this band that he performed live for the first time, although little is left today of La Bellona's music.

 In 1986 Urban was part of another band as songwriter and vocalist, Laufer, one that defined the Croatian rock scene of the early 1990s.
-Laufer released their first album, The best off..., in 1993 which spawned hits such as "Lopov Jack", "Svijet za nas" and undoubtedly their most popular song, "Moja voda".
+Laufer released their first album, The best off..., in 1993 which spawned hits such as "Lopov Jack", "Svijet za nas" and undoubtedly their most popular song, "Budi moja voda".
 Urban wrote all of the lyrics and co-wrote most of the music.

 Their second album, Pustinje, released in 1994, received the Porin Award for Best Rock Album of the Year.
 In 1996, the band disbanded due to differences over the musical vision Laufer was to follow.
 Laufer's greatest hits album, Epitaph, was released via Croatia Records in 2004.